If you love a good waterfall hike, then put the Ribbon Falls hike in Kananaskis…

-Rockbound Lake (16.8 kms/5 – 6 hours) is accessed via the trailhead just east of Castle Village.
+Rockbound Lake (16.8 km/5 – 6 hours) is accessed via the trailhead just east of Castle Village.
 It’s another hike without people.
 Once you’ve dispatched with the section of trail on an old road, you’ll be rewarded with meadows dotted with larch trees.
 From here through to the lake they will offer bursts of colour.

-Healey Pass near Sunshine Village – a standout as a larch hike
+Healey Pass near Sunshine Village

-Larch hikes in Alberta – head for Twin Lakes and Gibbon Pass
+Twin Lakes and Gibbon Pass

 Start at either the Vista Lakes Trailhead on Highway 93 or the Twin Lakes Trailhead just west of the Trans-Canada on Highway 93.
 There are great stands of larch in a magnificent mountain setting offering sumptuous views.